Torres-type formulas for link signatures: Limits of signatures: the 4D approach

 \begin{remark} \begin{enumerate} \item A family of links of the second kind is given by links of the form of the Whitehead link (or any~$L(k)$ of Figure~\ref{fig:link-Lk} with~$k\neq 0$) connected summed with two arbitrary knots. \item The third and last case can also happen.
 Indeed, it is known that the Torres conditions are sufficient for~$\ell=0$, see e.g.~\cite{Platt}.
-Hence, there is no additional condition, in particular on the possible values of~$f(1,1)$.
-Note also that both values~$\lim_{\omega\to 1}\sigma_L(\omega)=\pm 1$ will be realized in this case, namely by one such knot and by its mirror image. \item Given the fact that both~$\sigma_L$ and~$\nabla_L$ can be computed from generalized Seifert matrices, it is plausible that Corollary~\ref{cor:LT-2} can also be obtained using the methods of Section~\ref{sec:3D}. \end{enumerate} \end{remark}
+Hence, there is no additional condition, in particular on the possible values of~$f(1,1)$. \item Given the fact that both~$\sigma_L$ and~$\nabla_L$ can be computed from generalized Seifert matrices, it is plausible that Corollary~\ref{cor:LT-2} can also be obtained using the methods of Section~\ref{sec:3D}. \end{enumerate} \end{remark}